 - Keep excellent oral hygiene.
 Do not forget to brush twice a day and also floss often.

 - Use a breath freshener or sugar-free gums.
 Mint or spearmint chewing gums or mouth sprays can mask the bad breath

 #3.
 Digestive Problems

-Common issues with the keto diet involve digestive problems, such as constipation and diarrhea, even among children (7).
+Common issues with the keto diet involve digestive problems, such as constipation or diarrhea, even among children (7).

-Although constipation is a common complication of the ketogenic diet, it is easily treatable.
+Although constipation can happen to some people, it is easily treatable.
 Some simple tricks to avoid or treat constipation include:

-- Eat more non-starchy and fiber-rich green vegetables.
+- Eating more non-starchy and fiber-rich green vegetables.

-- If constipation continues, consider magnesium citrate supplement or probiotics (9).
+- If constipation continues, you could consider magnesium supplements or probiotics (9).

 #4.
 Leg Muscle Cramps

 While on the keto diet, it is not uncommon for people to experience muscle cramps, especially in their legs.